Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

   - SerialLoRa.begin(9600, SERIAL_8N1, 16, 17);
     - To be used without GPS module and unchanged UART port on LoRaWAN module

+By commenting out #define M5go it is possible to disable the M5GO Base.
+This will disable all NeoPixel related code and features.
+By commenting out #define M5gps ist is possible to disable the M5GPS module.
+This will disable all GPS related code and features.

 Replace the original files LoraWan.h and LoRaWan.cpp delivered by the M5Stack Library under M5Stack/src with the ones in the src directory.
 Delete the src directory afterwards or move it.

 Change the your TTN keys in initlora() funtion of the networktester.ino file.
 They are filled in as is from the TTN console.
 If you want yo use OTAA you have to register a second device for your application.